BCI and TNC Award $100,000 in Grants to Fight WNS

 Hibernating bats awake repeatedly during the winter, burning up limited fat reserves.
 They often leave hibernation sites in late winter, dehydrated and in search of food, and ultimately dying.

 The fungus is transmitted primarily from bat to bat.
 Today, WNS is found in 26 US states and 5 Canadian provinces.
-The fungus that causes WNS is found in three more US states.
+The fungus that causes WNS is found in four more US states.